carlosmiei/ast-transpiler/README.md

 ### Helpers
 C# is very different from languages like Typescript, Python or PHP since it's statically typed and much more restricted than the others mentioned.
 Things like falsy values, empty default objects, dynamic properties, different type comparison, untyped arguments/return type, etc do not exist so I had to create a set of wrappers that will emulate these features in C#.
 So in order to make your code run you need to make all the methods available [here](https://github.com/carlosmiei/ast-transpiler/blob/c%23/helpers/c%23/helpers.cs) accessible from your code.

+### Mandatory return type/parameter type
+As you probably know c# requires you to define the type for every parameter and method declaration whereas Typescript/Javascript does not, so this package will try to infer the type if not available or default to `object`, so it's preferable to declare them to avoid errors.

 ### Number ambiguity
 Unfortunately Typescript/Javascript has only one type, `Number` which represents both integers and floating-point numbers.
 This is problematic because C# offers a variety of types (uint, int, Int64, double, float) to represent numeric values so it's very hard if not impossible to correctly transpile `Number`.
 For now we're converting it to `object` .